PaddlePaddle/Paddle/paddle/contrib/inference/high_level_api.md

 The APIs are described in `paddle_inference_api.h`, just one header file, and two libaries `libpaddle_fluid.so` and `libpaddle_fluid_api.so` are needed.

 ## PaddleTensor
-Forget the hard-to-understand `LoDTensor`, we provide the `PaddleTensor` data structure is to give a general tensor interface.
+We provide the `PaddleTensor` data structure is to give a general tensor interface.

 The definition is